Mediated Semi-Quantum Key Distribution with Improved Efficiency: Introduction

 Some attempts have been made to decrease the resources placed on the end-users.
 For instance, \cite{m-2-liu2018mediated} designed a M-SQKD protocol which did not require users to measure (though recently in \cite{m-6-zou2020three} some attacks have been found against this protocol).
 An M-SQKD protocol where users did not have to prepare quantum states was proposed in \cite{massa2019experimental} along with a finite-key security analysis and an experimental proof-of-concept.
 Towards reducing the server requirements, \cite{m-3-lin2019mediated} required the server to only send single qubit states, one to each user (as opposed to creating an entangled Bell state as in the original 2015 protocol).
 This was followed by a Bell measurement.
 Though, in \cite{m-11-lu2020collective} some attacks were shown against this protocol but with a proposed improvement.
 Another protocol in \cite{m-9-chen2021efficient} requires only single qubit preparation and measurement for the server, though also requires a cycle topology (allowing the qubit to travel from the server to Alice, to Bob, then back to the server).
 Finally, towards increasing noise tolerance and/or efficiency, generally new protocols are developed, or new models such as the multi-mediated SQKD model which use multiple servers to gain advantages in noise tolerance \cite{krawec2019multi} (though usually at the cost of efficiency).

 Our work attempts to improve efficiency by extending the original M-SQKD protocol of \cite{krawec2015mediated} in a way that does not require additional quantum capabilities for either the server or the users.
 In fact, our protocol is backwards compatible with the original 2015 M-SQKD protocol.
 Our extension, though potentially doubling efficiency, comes at the cost to noise tolerance as we demonstrate later.
 Since our extension does not require additional quantum complexity, end-users may decide (even after the protocol is run), to execute the original M-SQKD protocol or our proposed extension here (since only the classical parts of the protocol are changed).
-Taken as a whole, therefore, our work increases efficiency of the 2015 M-SQKD protocol without sacrificing noise tolerance.
+Taken as a whole, therefore, our work can only increase the efficiency of the 2015 M-SQKD protocol (at low noise levels), or maintain the original efficiency (at high noise levels) without sacrificing noise tolerance.
+For ``low'' noise levels, one may use our extension; once the noise level is passed a certain threshold (which can be found through our key-rate bound as we show later), our extension may be deactivated, switching to the original protocol and its higher noise tolerance.
 Furthermore, this is the first M-SQKD protocol \emph{with provable security} that allows, asymptotically, all communication rounds to contribute to the raw key.
 While other M-SQKD protocols have also been proposed with asymptotically perfect efficiency \cite{m-2-liu2018mediated,m-3-lin2019mediated,m-9-chen2021efficient,m-10-hwang2020mediated}, they are only proven secure against certain classes of attacks.
 Towards proving our protocol secure, we also show a novel reduction from this M-SQKD scenario to an entanglement based protocol.
 This reduction method may be useful in analyzing other multi-user (S)QKD protocols.